JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-faq.md

 ### In which IDE should I work on my cross-platform app?

 You can work in [Android Studio](https://developer.android.com/studio).
-Android Studio allows the use of the [KMM plugin](#what-is-the-kmm-plugin), which is a part of the KMM ecosystem.
-Enable the KMM plugin in Android Studio if you want to write iOS-specific code and launch an iOS application on a simulated or real device.
-The KMM plugin can be used only on macOS.
+Android Studio allows the use of the [Kotlin Multiplatform Mobile plugin](#what-is-the-kmm-plugin), which is a part of the Kotlin ecosystem.
+Enable the Kotlin Multiplatform Mobile plugin in Android Studio if you want to write iOS-specific code and launch an iOS application on a simulated or real device.
+The plugin can be used only on macOS.

 Most of our adopters use Android Studio.
 However, if there is any reason for you not to use it, there is another option: you can use [IntelliJ IDEA](https://www.jetbrains.com/idea/download).
 IntelliJ IDEA provides the ability to create a multiplatform mobile application from the Project Wizard, but you won’t be able to launch an iOS application from the IDE.

-### How can I write concurrent code in KMM projects?
+### How can I write concurrent code in Kotlin Multiplatform Mobile projects?

 You can learn how to work with [concurrency](multiplatform-mobile-concurrency-overview.md) on the documentation portal.

-Working with concurrent code in KMM projects might not seem straightforward, as different memory management approaches are used in Kotlin/JVM and Kotlin/Native.
+Working with concurrent code in cross-platform mobile projects might not seem straightforward, as different memory management approaches are used in Kotlin/JVM and Kotlin/Native.
 The current approach for Kotlin/Native has some [limitations](native-concurrency.md).
 The new Kotlin/Native memory management model is on the [roadmap](https://blog.jetbrains.com/kotlin/2020/07/kotlin-native-memory-management-roadmap) and the team is working on a solution for it.

-### How can I speed up my KMM module compilation for iOS?
+### How can I speed up my Kotlin Multiplatform module compilation for iOS?
 See these [tips for improving Kotlin/Native compilation times](native-improving-compilation-time.md).